Garth and Lisa Rempel

 Katie feels blessed that she can do what she loves for a living and enjoys all the opportunities to meet new people that it provides!

-Charmaine (BMus, MMus) is currently the music director and organist at St. Peter’s Anglican Church.
-She is the pianist for Margaret’s Choir, the Silver Notes Choir, and Joie de Vivre.
-She is also currently filling in as pianist for the RETSD Choir and Winnipeg Youth Chorus.
-Charmaine is on faculty at the Manitoba Conservatory of Music and Arts as flute instructor and teaches privately in River Heights.
-She is co-artistic director and flutist of the Wind Chamber Concert Series at Crescent Fort Rouge United and performs as flutist and piccoloist in the Winnipeg Wind Ensemble.
+Originally from Russell, Manitoba, Charmaine Bacon (BMus, MMus) is a classically trained pianist, organist, and flutist.
+Charmaine is the pianist for Margaret’s Choir, the Silver Notes Choir, Joie de Vivre, and the Junior Chorus of the Winnipeg Youth Chorus.
+Charmaine teaches flute at her home studio in River Heights and is active as a flute clinician across the city and province.
+She is co-artistic director of the Wind Chamber Concert Series at Crescent Fort Rouge United and piccoloist of the Winnipeg Wind Ensemble.